VCU-CS-Capstone/CS-25-319-Analyzing-and-Designing-Complex-systems-using-graphql/Status Reports/Status Report Spring Week 08.md

 - Thomas Gyueera - CS - Faculty Advisor

 ## 1) Accomplishments this week ##
+- We got grafana logs visible via https://hasura.io/docs/2.0/observability/opentelemetry/grafana-cloud-otlp-guide/
+- Removed auth0 portion from ids being printed.
+- Got “authentication working”
 ## 2) Milestones to be completed next week ##
+  - Make Dashboard show right on Grafana
+  - Demonstrate the connection/flow of data between all portions
+  - Show off how cdata can be used to directly flow from hasura into the tableau

 ## 3) Issues, problems or concerns ##
+  N/A